zaxguo/p1-kernel/src/exp9/src/usr/LiteNES/README.md

 removed dep on standard libc as much as possible (only rely on our minimalist ulib
 - no fopen --> open (etc
 - no signal
+- the orgin code defined symbols in .h which is included in multiple files. gcc-9 seems ok, as the default behavior would be merge them??? but gcc-11 won't like it. cf. cpu-internal.h byte CPU_RAM[] so I manually move the def to .c and leave "extern" decl in .h and messed it up. as of now, enforce gcc-9

 ## LiteNES